pinax-network/substreams_firehose/docs/pyfirehose/block_extractors/async_single_channel.md

 #### Arguments

-period_start:
- The first block number of the targeted period.
+- `period_start` - The first block number of the targeted period.
-period_end:
- The last block number of the targeted period.
+- `period_end` - The last block number of the targeted period.
-initial_tasks:
- The initial number of concurrent tasks to start for streaming blocks.
+- `initial_tasks` - The initial number of concurrent tasks to start for streaming blocks.
-workload:
- The number of blocks to extract for each task.
+- `workload` - The number of blocks to extract for each task.
-auto_adjust_frequency:
- Enable the task spawner to auto adjust the task spawning frequency based on the tasks' average runtime.
+- `auto_adjust_frequency` - Enable the task spawner to auto adjust the task spawning frequency based on the tasks' average runtime.
-spawn_frequency:
- The sleep time (in seconds) for the spawner to wait before trying to spawn a new task.
+- `spawn_frequency` - The sleep time (in seconds) for the spawner to wait before trying to spawn a new task.
 Will be overridden if `auto_adjust_frequency` is enabled.
-kwargs:
- Additional keyword arguments to pass to the gRPC request (must match .proto file definition).
+- `kwargs` - Additional keyword arguments to pass to the gRPC request (must match .proto file definition).

 #### Returns